Don’t let vertigo and dizziness ruin your life!

 The exact treatment varies according to the specific problem that you have – that’s why it is so important to identify the cause or causes.
-For BPPV I can perform the Epley manoeuvre, a treatment that is usually very successful and leads to quick resolution of your symptoms.
-For conditions such as Meniere’s I need to stabilise your system so it can cope better with the disease process.
-This I can do with a series of specific exercises tailored to you.
+For BPPV your practitioner needs to perform the Epley manoeuvre, a treatment that is usually very successful and leads to quick resolution of your symptoms.
+For conditions such as Meniere’s a series of specific exercises tailored to you can often help.

-Central problems can be more complex, but with retraining of your brain I can help you regain your life in the majority of cases.
+Central problems can be more complex, but with retraining of your brain you may be able to get relief

 Badke, M.B., et al., Outcomes after rehabilitation for adults with balance dysfunction.
 Arch Phys Med Rehabil, 2004.
 85(2): p.
 227-33.

 BahadIr, C., D. Diraçoglu, et al. (2009).
 “Efficacy of canalith repositioning maneuvers for benign paroxysmal positional vertigo.”
 Clinical Chiropractic 12(3): 95-100.